 As for the connective types, the children in all age groups performed most successfully with adversative connectives, while adults had no significant differences among their connective type scores.
-Although some studies have reported extra processing costs for adversatives (Goldman and Murray, 1992; Murray, 1997; Köhne and Demberg, 2013), highly-constraining nature of adversatives (Murray, 1995) seemed to account for a better understanding and resulted in a better performance for the children in the present study.
-These findings comply with the findings of Cain and Nash (2005).
-The nature of the task might also be important in this constraining advantage of adversatives: Both the present study and Cain and Nash (2005) study used multiple choice items, in which there were blanks in the middle of sentences.
+Although some studies have reported extra processing costs for adversatives (Goldman and Murray, 1992; Murray, 1997; Köhne and Demberg, 2013), the highly-constraining nature of adversatives leading to a better understanding (Murray, 1995) explains our findings better.
+These findings also comply with the findings of Cain and Nash (2005).
+The nature of the task might also be important in this constraining advantage of adversatives: Both the present study and Cain and Nash's (2005) study used multiple-choice items, in which there were blanks in the middle of sentences.
 Thus, two contradicting clauses with a blank between them might have indicated an adversative connective more easily.

-Temporal connectives were the worst performed connective type for 3rd graders and LA 5th graders.
-Although one may be tempted to attribute this finding to the maturation factors by referring to the significant differences between the 3rd graders and the adults, it is important to remind that LA 5th graders did not differ from 3rd graders in their temporal connective performance.
+Temporal connectives were the worst performed connective type for 3^{rd} graders and LA 5th graders.
+Although one may be tempted to attribute this finding to the maturation factors by referring to the significant differences between the 3^{rd} graders and the adults, it is important to remind that LA 5th graders did not differ from 3^{rd} graders in their temporal connective performance.
 Thus, individual differences also seem to play a significant role in connective acquisition.
-To investigate the role of polarity, we compared the scores of the öncesinde (before that) and sonrasında (after that).
-All groups, including the adult group, performed worse with the connective öncesinde.
-The effect sizes for this difference were especially large for 3rd Graders and LA 5th Graders (d=1.03 and d=0.89 respectively), indicating that these groups within all groups had the greatest difficulty with questions requiring the connective öncesinde as the correct answer.
-Considering that the connective öncesinde was used as a backward temporal connective to indicate negative polarity in the test, it is likely that high memory demands were responsible for our findings (Crain et al.,1990).
-Backward temporal connectives might also be contradicting with people's expectation, leading to a higher processing cost as the Causality-by-default suggests (Sanders, 2005).
+To investigate the role of polarity, we compared the scores of the temporal connectives öncesinde (before that) and sonrasında (after that).
+All groups, including the adult group, performed worse with the backward temporal connective öncesinde.
+The effect sizes of these differences were especially large for 3^{rd} graders and LA 5th graders (d=1.03 and d=0.89 respectively), indicating that these groups had the greatest difficulty with the questions requiring the connective öncesinde as the correct answer.

+Considering that the connective öncesinde was used as a backward temporal connective to indicate negative polarity in the test, it is likely that high memory demands were responsible for these findings (Crain et al.,1990).
+Backward temporal connectives might also be contradicting with people's expectations, leading to higher processing costs as the causality-by-default hypothesis suggests (Sanders, 2005).

-One of the last findings of the present study was the increased difficulty presented by object-referred second clauses compared to subject-referred second clauses.
+One of the final findings of the present study was the more difficulty caused by object-referred second clauses compared to subject-referred second clauses.
 All the second clauses in the study used null pronouns, which referred to objects and subjects in equal numbers.
-As all the groups in the study did significantly better with the questions including subject-referring null pronouns in the second clause, the results indicated that the participants were likely to interpret null pronouns as referring to subject initially, which is in line with Turan (1996).
-Again, 3rd Graders and LA 5th Graders had more difficulty with object-referred clauses compared to other groups since they showed the largest effect sizes in the comparisons between subject-referred and object-referred clauses (d=0.90 and d=0.75 respectively).
+As all the groups in the study did significantly better with the questions including subject-referring null pronouns in their second clauses, the results indicated that the participants were likely to interpret null pronouns as referring to subject initially, which is in line with Turan (1996).
+Again, 3rd graders and LA 5th graders had more difficulty with object-referred clauses compared to other groups since they showed the largest effect sizes in the comparisons between subject-referred and object-referred clauses (d=0.90 and d=0.75 respectively).